 Here’s a general breakdown of the healing timeline:

 Expect mild bleeding, swelling, and tenderness.
 We’ll place dental gauze to help form the clot and recommend rest, ice, and a soft diet.
-Avoid rinsing, straws, and brushing near the site during this phase.
+Avoid vigorous rinsing, straws, and brushing near the site during this phase.

 The clot stabilizes and tissue begins to rebuild.
 You can resume gentle brushing (away from the socket) and continue salt water rinses.
 Most people feel comfortable returning to daily routines.